Nicholas-Ho/Nicholas-Ho/README.md

 I'm an Engineering student at the University of Cambridge 👨‍💻.
 This GitHub houses many work projects, but was started as (and still is!) a repository for my personal projects.

 My projects span the fields of machine learning, data analysis, digital signal processing, mobile application development and game development.
-I work predominantly in Python, although I also write in C#, C++, Go, Javascript and Rust.
+I am familiar with numerous programming languages, including Python, C#, C++, Go and Rust.

 Do check out some of my repositories below :sparkles: (or check them all out at the 'Repositories' tab above)!